 Bo Bo is physically healthy as an ox.
-However, the poor guy surfers with some emotional struggles.
+However, the poor guy suffers with some emotional struggles.
 He experiences quite a bit of anxiety likely triggered by major disruptions in his life.
-The dog craves routine and consistency and handles changes poorly.
-Bo is also sensitive to certain sensorial stimulus, such as sound, visual, touch, etc. In a way, he could be compared to an autistic child.
+Bo craves routine and consistency and handles changes poorly.
+He is also sensitive to certain sensorial stimulus, such as sound, visual, touch, etc. In a way, he could be compared to an autistic child.

 We talked to our veterinarian about his case and decided to try a course of action that included medications and special training.
 We are thrilled to report we saw amazing results within a few weeks.
 While Bo Bo may not be a dog for everyone, he is an incredible sweetheart who's charming ways make everyone fall head over-heels for him.

 We are in for the long haul with this special Don Juan, but confident the right person will come along one day and give him a chance to become their beloved companion.